 - Take the motorcycle off side stand 1 and secure the side stand with rubber band 2. - Shift transmission to neutral. - Turn the emergency OFF switch to the position ○.

 Ambient temperature: < 20 °C (< 68 °F)

-Push the cold start button in all the way.
+- Push the cold start button in all the way. - Press the electric starter button.